bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 ### Part 1 — Allison Publishes

 Allison is still using the Mars Edit client, so the new article and its attachments are still being uploaded via HTTPS requests to the XML-RPC URL.
 The first difference is that when Mars Edit contacts the IP address it has resolved for `podfeet.com`, it won't be communicating with Allison's server, but with CloudFlare's nearest available server, most likely in LA.
 Assuming the Mars Edit connections pass Cloudflare's various security checks, the CloudFlare server will relay the connection to the web server app now running on Allison's server.
-Note that because both Wordpress and Cloudflare correctly use the parts of the web standards for managing caches, no communications with the XML-RPC endpoint will ever get cached by Cloudflare.
+Note that because both WordPress and Cloudflare correctly use the parts of the web standards for managing caches, no communications with the XML-RPC endpoint will ever get cached by Cloudflare.

 The web server now running is NGINX, so it will receive the requests from Mars Edit.
 Unlike Apache, NGINX can't execute PHP code, so it will pass the request to PHP-FPM.
-PHP-FPM will run the Wordpress code which will update the database and save any attachments into the Wordpress uploads folder, just like Apache previously did.
+PHP-FPM will run the WordPress code which will update the database and save any attachments into the WordPress uploads folder, just like Apache previously did.

 The article is now published.